MadelaineS/to-do-react-app/README.md

 # to-do-react-app
-Simple to do app created in React using Semantic UI for styling
+Simple to do app created in React using Semantic UI for styling.

 In the project directory, you can run: